skmansoorpro/covid-19-data/public/data/vaccinations/README.md

 * `daily_vaccinations_per_million`: `daily_vaccinations` per 1,000,000 people in the total population of the state.
 * `people_vaccinated`: total number of people who received at least one vaccine dose.
 If a person receives the first dose of a 2-dose vaccine, this metric goes up by 1.
 If they receive the second dose, the metric stays the same.
 * `people_vaccinated_per_hundred`: `people_vaccinated` per 100 people in the total population of the state.
-* `people_fully_vaccinated`: total number of people who received all doses prescribed by the vaccination protocol.
+* `people_fully_vaccinated`: total number of people who received all doses prescribed by the initial vaccination protocol.
 If a person receives the first dose of a 2-dose vaccine, this metric stays the same.
 If they receive the second dose, the metric goes up by 1.
 * `people_fully_vaccinated_per_hundred`: `people_fully_vaccinated` per 100 people in the total population of the state.
 * `total_distributed`: cumulative counts of COVID-19 vaccine doses recorded as shipped in CDC's Vaccine Tracking System.
 * `total_distributed_per_hundred`: cumulative counts of COVID-19 vaccine doses recorded as shipped in CDC's Vaccine Tracking System per 100 people in the total population of the state.
 * `share_doses_used`: share of vaccination doses administered among those recorded as shipped in CDC's Vaccine Tracking System.
-* `total_boosters`: total number of COVID-19 vaccination booster doses administered (doses administered beyond the number prescribed by the vaccination protocol)
+* `total_boosters`: total number of COVID-19 vaccination booster doses administered (doses administered beyond the number prescribed by the initial vaccination protocol)
-* `total_boosters_per_hundred`: Total number of COVID-19 vaccination booster doses administered per 100 people in the total population.
+* `total_boosters_per_hundred`: `total_boosters` per 100 people in the total population.

 ## An example of how we calculate our metrics